The Latest: Supreme Court to hear arguments on ending legal protections for Haitian/Syrian migrants

 "migrants fleeing war and natural disaster"

-✓ Proper Attribution: Direct quotes and paraphrased legal arguments are clearly attributed to individuals by name and role.
+✓ Proper Attribution: Direct quotes and paraphrased arguments are clearly attributed to individuals like Arulanantham, Sauer, and justices, enhancing transparency.

 "Arulanantham argues that the Trump administration’s is seeking an open-ended expansion of its immigration power."